 After capture, CO2 must be transported to suitable storage sites.
 Pumping it though pipelines is the cheapest form of transport and is a well known and reliable technology.

-There are 5800 km of CO2 pipelines in the United States transporting CO2 to oil production fields where the CO2 is injected to help produce more oil.
-This process is generally called ‘Enhanced Oil Recovery‘ or EOR.
+There are 5800 km of CO2 pipelines in the United States transporting CO2 to oil production fields, where the CO2 is injected to help produce more oil.
+This process is called enhanced oil recovery or EOR.

 CO2 can be stored in two main ways:

-Deep ocean storage will increase ocean acidification, a problem that also stems from the excess of carbon dioxide already in the atmosphere and oceans.
+Deep ocean storage will increase ocean acidification, a problem that also stems from the excess of CO2 already in the atmosphere and oceans.

 Geological formations are currently considered the most promising storage sites.
 Areas such as the North Sea and the US Gulf Coast are believed to contain a large amount of geological storage space.

-The Intergovernmental Panel on Climate Change (IPCC) says that for well-selected, designed and managed geological storage sites, CO2 could be trapped for millions of years, retaining over 99 per cent of the injected CO2 over 1000 years.
+The Intergovernmental Panel on Climate Change (IPCC) says that for well-selected, well-designed and well-managed geological storage sites, CO2 could be trapped for millions of years, retaining over 99 per cent of the injected CO2 over 1000 years.

 This process is already understood and has been carried out for many years.
-In the United States, approximately 30 to 50 million tonnes of CO2 are injected annually into declining oil fields to increase oil production.
+In the United States, approximately 30–50 million tonnes of CO2 are injected annually into declining oil fields, to increase oil production.
 This option is attractive for CO2 storage because costs of injection may be partly offset by the sale of additional oil that is recovered.
 However, the subsequent burning of the additional oil recovered through EOR will offset much or all of the reduction in CO2 emissions.

-Unminable’ coal (coal that is too deep or difficult to mine) can be used to store CO2.
+‘Unmineable’ coal, which is coal that is too deep or difficult to mine, can be used to store CO2.
 The coal absorbs the CO2, provided the coal is permeable enough to allow CO2 to penetrate.
 During this process, the coal releases previously absorbed methane (CH4), which can then be recovered and used.
-This is called ECBM or enhanced coal bed methane.
+This is called enhanced coal-bed methane or ECBM.

-The sale of the methane can offset some of the cost of the CO2 storage.
-However, as in EOR, burning the resultant methane would produce CO2 which would reduce some of the benefit of storing the original CO2.
+The sale of the CH4 can offset some of the cost of the CO2 storage.
+However, as in EOR, burning the resultant CH4 would produce CO2 which would reduce some of the benefit of storing the original CO2.

-However, these carbonation reactions are very slow under normal conditions and to speed it up would need energy to increase temperate and pressure to ideal levels.
+However, these carbonation reactions are very slow under normal conditions and to speed it up would need energy to increase temperature and pressure to ideal levels.

 The IPCC estimates that a power plant equipped with CCS using mineral storage will need 60–180 per cent more energy than a power plant without CCS.